Under the government's roadmap, when kids will go back to school in the UK after lockdown has become clear.

 When will kids go back to school after lockdown?

-Kids will go back to school on March 8 2021, it has now been confirmed.
+All kids are going back to school from March 8 2021, it was confirmed.

-In announcing the roadmap out of lockdown, Boris Johnson said that “pupils and students in all schools and further education settings can safely return to face-to-face teaching” from early March, “supported by twice-weekly testing of secondary school and college pupils.”
+In announcing the roadmap out of lockdown, Boris Johnson said that "pupils and students in all schools and further education settings can safely return to face-to-face teaching" from this date, "supported by twice-weekly testing of secondary school and college pupils."

-Families, including those in childcare and support bubbles, will be encouraged to get tested regularly as well to try and prevent infections from rising.
+Families, including those in childcare and support bubbles, are encouraged to get tested regularly as well to try and prevent infections from rising.

-Alongside a return to the classroom, breakfast and after-school clubs will be able to open, as will all other children’s activities including sport.
-These will begin again “where necessary to help parents work”, the prime minister said.
+Alongside a return to the classroom, breakfast and after-school clubs are able to open, along with other children's activities, including sport.
+These will begin again "where necessary to help parents work", the prime minister said.

 "All the evidence shows that classrooms are the best places for our young people to be.
 That’s why I’ve always said that schools would be the last to close and the first to reopen."

-Students on university courses who require practical teaching in specialist facilities or onsite assessments will also return, it was announced.
+Students on university courses who require practical teaching in specialist facilities or onsite assessments are also returning from March 8, it was announced.
 But all other students will have to continue learning online, pending a review by the end of the Easter holidays.

 This move was announced for the first time in last lockdown review, where Boris Johnson laid out the initial plans for lifting lockdown and reopening schools.
 He said at the time, "If we achieve our target of vaccinating everyone in the four most vulnerable groups with their first dose by 15 February – and every passing day sees more progress towards that goal – then those groups will have developed immunity from the virus by about three weeks later, that is by 8 March."